sosy-lab/benchexec/doc/benchexec.md

 ### BenchExec Results
-`benchexec` produces as output the results and resource measurements of all the individual tool executions in (compressed) XML files from which tables can be created using `table-generator`.
+`benchexec` produces as output the results and resource measurements of all the individual tool executions in (compressed) XML files from which tables can be created using [`table-generator`](table-generator.md).
-There is one file per run definition/tool configuration, and additional files for each subset of tasks
-(all by default in directory `./result/`).
-A document-type definition with a formal specification of such result files can be found in [doc/result.dtd](result.dtd), and a description under [Run Results](run-results.md).
+A document-type definition with a formal specification of such result files can be found in [doc/result.dtd](result.dtd), and a description of the individual values under [Run Results](run-results.md).
+Unless specified otherwise, all result files are placed in the directory `./results/`.

+By default, `benchexec` currently writes one XML file per run definition/tool configuration, and additional files for each subset of tasks, each having a file-name suffix composed of the respective `name` attributes of the `<rundefinition>` and `<tasks>` tags in the benchmark definition that they contain the results for.
+However, there are some exceptions in cases where only one run definition or task set is executed, and this default will change to a more consistent behavior in the next major version of BenchExec.

+To let `benchexec` already now write consistently one result file per run definition, use `--results-per-rundefinition` (this requires unique names per `<rundefinition>` tag in case there are several).
+To make it consistently write one result file per combination of run definition and task set, use `--results-per-taskset` (this requires unique names per `<rundefinition>` and `<tasks>` tag in case there are several).
+Both parameters can also be used at the same time to get both sets of result files (then every run result will be written to two files).

 The output of the tool executions is stored in separate log files in a ZIP archive beside the XML files.